qm210/wledline-trophies/readme.md

 So then you can run this WLED fork on the controller without any LEDs attached and visualize the

-## Building via PlatformIO
+## Build & Upload via PlatformIO
+If you hate using such build containers (because you feel irrationally smart or something) or have PlatformIO anyway:

 Take PlatformIO (i.e. [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)), download the repo, connect the controller via COM port, upload the shit via PlatformIO and tell me where it breaks.

-## Building via our docker image
+## Build via Container
-Disclaimer: If you hate using such build images, for some irrational reason or another, just use PlatformIO with the raw sources on your own
+Less requirements on your local drive, and less pollution, and maybe less confusing – just as an option.
- * If you fail, just ask me
+ * If you fail, just ask me (the qm dude)
    * If you are half as insufferable as your hate against images suggests, I will be glad to help :)
    * If you fall into the wrong half - I don't give a shit.